BSC-119 Understanding of Customs - Trade Partnership Against Terrorism (CTPAT or C-TPAT)

 >

-Security & Loss Prevention Personnel, Logistics and Warehouse Management Personnel, Supply Chain Service Providers, Executive Management, Managers, Senior Managers and Head of Departments.
+Executive / Managers / Senior Managers / HODs; Security & Loss Prevention Personnel, Logistics and Warehouse Management Personnel, Supply Chain Service Providers

 This is an intensive session designed to include as much discussion as possible.
 Lunch and breaks provide an opportunity for further questioning and discussion with the instructors.